 - Now, one more time, reenter the extra $200 payment amount and recheck the investment schedule located after the loan schedule.
 (The calculator prepares an investment schedule only if you have entered an extra payment amount AND if the option "Include the Investment Schedule?:" is set to "Yes.")

 - As shown, when making prepaid principal payments, the loan is paid off in 276 payments - or 23 years.

 - On March 1, 2046, the balance in the investment account will be $136,238.

 - You can easily pay off the mortgage using the funds in the investment account, live debt free as of the date planned, and still have nearly $40,000 remaining!

 Of course, there is a rub.

 This analysis overlooks the impact of taxes.
-If you live in the US, all or part of the interest may be deductible from your income taxes (though after the 2017 tax law changes, this is not as much of a certainty as it had been in the past).
-One the investment side, income taxes will frequently have to be paid on any investment gain, thus reducing the illustrated gain.
+If you live in the U.S., all or part of the interest may be deductible from your income taxes (though this is not as much of a certainty as it had been in the past).
+On the investment side, income taxes will frequently have to be paid on any investment gain, thus reducing the illustrated gain.